Jonesboro Car Accident Lawyer

 Proving which driver was at fault after a car accident can be tricky, depending on the facts of the case.
 If a driver admits to fault to the responding police officer, then his or her insurance company may accept responsibility without much hassle.
 However, often times a driver will point fingers at another driver or deny fault altogether.
 If the defendant denies responsibility for the accident, then his or her insurance may deny the claim, unless the claimant can provide evidence to prove fault.
 The police report can be a helpful tool, particularly if a driver was issued a citation was issued such as a failure to exercise due care, driving over the speed limit, failure to obey traffic control signals, or the like.

 If you have been injured in a motor vehicle accident, you need to act immediately.
-Our lawyers have been handling personal injury cases for more than 25 years, and we will work quickly to gather the evidence necessary to prove your case.
+Our lawyers have been handling personal injury cases for more than 30 years, and we will work quickly to gather the evidence necessary to prove your case.
 We have more than 30 attorneys and over 100 staff members to assist in interviewing witnesses, documenting the accident scene, and taking other steps necessary to preserve the evidence needed to win your case.
-If you have been hit in the Jonesboro area, call our car accident attorneys toll-free at 1-800-LAW-4004 or complete our online form to set up a free consultation with one of our personal injury lawyers.
+If you have been hit in the Jonesboro area, including cities like Trumann, Newport, Paragould, or Harrisburg, call our car accident attorneys toll-free at 800-529-4004 or complete our online form to set up a free consultation with one of our personal injury lawyers.
 NST is the way to go.